 Spend the day at the world’s largest exposed granite outcropping at Stone Mountain Park.
-Climb the mountain for the view (and great exercise), or ride the Skylift, golf, hike, watch a laser show, hang out at the Great Barn or get onboard the locomotive.
+Hike up the mountain for the view (and great exercise), or ride the Skylift, golf, watch the laser show, hang out at Crossroads and ride the train.

 Be captivated by the storytelling of the "Wren’s Nest Ramblers" at The Wren's Nest, the West End home of Joel Chandler Harris.
 Harris recorded the Brer Rabbit stories.